knuesel/callisto/src/reading/rich-object.typ

 // notebook JSON).
 // The 'all-handlers' argument must be "resolved" (cannot be auto, and must
 // include the default handlers as well as the user-specified handlers).
-// The ctx argument is optional.
-A new context will be created anyway,
-// but an existing context can be specified to be included as parent context.
 #let process(
   item-data,
   item-metadata,